Updated September 14, 2023

 Both are popular choices in the market; let us discuss some of the major differences:

 - Being a global program, Lightroom works overall of the image, while Photoshop works on every minimal detail of the image.

-- It is very difficult on Photoshop to work on multiple or a group of images while Lightroom is based on image management, giving the ease for an efficient workflow.
+- It is very difficult in Photoshop to work on multiple or a group of images, while Lightroom is based on image management, giving the ease for an efficient workflow.

-- Photoshop is much more complicated software in comparison to Lightroom.
-Which makes Lightroom easier to learn.
+- Photoshop is a much more complicated software in comparison to Lightroom, which makes Lightroom easier to learn.

-- Photoshop is used generally for an advanced purpose like image retouching and image manipulation while Lightroom is for simple and straightforward editing.
+- Photoshop is used generally for advanced purposes like image retouching and image manipulation, while Lightroom is for simple and straightforward editing.

 - Photoshop can be used to edit graphics as well as photos, whereas Lightroom can be used only for photos.

 - For rendering 3d graphics or text over 2d, the user must use Photoshop, while Lightroom lacks in this feature.